GabrielBorges240/GabrielBorges240/README.md

 ## About Me

-Software Engineering student focused on backend development and AI-powered applications.
+Computer-Science student focused on backend development and AI-powered applications.

 I build REST APIs with Python, develop backend systems with FastAPI and Django, and integrate LLMs to create intelligent automation solutions.